-Roger Knight is Newbury Building Society’s Lending Manager and dedicated in-house Shared Ownership Coordinator.
+Roger Knight is Newbury Building Society’s Lending Manager and in-house Shared Ownership expert.

 He and his team help to arrange mortgages for people who want to buy a Shared Ownership property.
 This includes first-time buyers looking to step onto the property and those looking to purchase affordably.

-Recently, Roger was interviewed by Sovereign Living Housing Association to answer some of their burning questions about Shared Ownership.
+Roger was previously interviewed by Sovereign Living Housing Association to answer some of their burning questions about Shared Ownership.